-You may use the FILEHDR and PHDRS keywords appear after the program header type to further describe the contents of the segment.
+You may use the FILEHDR and PHDRS keywords after the program header type to further describe the contents of the segment.
 The FILEHDR keyword means that the segment should include the ELF file header.
 The PHDRS keyword means that the segment should include the ELF program headers themselves.
+If applied to a loadable segment (PT_LOAD), it must be the first loadable segment.